maksym-shulha/event-monitor-snort3/README.md

 supervisorctl stop process_name
 supervisorctl start process_name
 ```
-Notice, that we have 3 processes:
+Notice, that we have 4 processes:
 - **server** - DRF and WSGI with RESTAPI functionalities
 - **snort** - Snort3 IDS which looks for traffic on eth0 interface and logs suspicious traffic into _alert_json.txt_
 - **watcher** - python script which looks for changes in _alert_json.txt_ and adds them in a database
+- **cron** - runs cron with script for auto clearing table with events in database weekly (00:00 of Monday)

 ## Testing with a .pcap File
 1. Download it: [.pcap file](http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/PCAPs/Thursday-WorkingHours.pcap)